LesRevenants/SLEW/lib/mysql-connector-java-5.1.46/README.txt

- 10. Each time you redistribute the Library (or any work based on the Library), the recipient automatically receives a license from the original licensor to copy, distribute, link with or modify the Library subject to these terms and conditions.
+ 10. Each time you redistribute the Library (or any work based on the Library), the recipient automatically receives a license from the original licensor to copy, distribute, link with or modify the Library y to these terms and conditions.
 You may not impose any further restrictions on the recipients' exercise of the rights granted herein.
 You are not responsible for enforcing compliance by third parties with this License.